mohammad-osama-2211-022-KHI-DEG/Bank_alfalah_project/updated_usecases/team_anoosha/Aggressive_customer/README.md

 The script is designed to interact with a server for storing emotion data and sending notifications.
 Ensure that the server is configured to handle incoming data and notifications.
 The server endpoints used are **/emotion/aggressive** for emotion data and **/notification** for sending notifications.

 ### Notifications
-The system sends notifications when the number of unique happy customers reaches a certain threshold.
+The system sends notifications when the number of unique angry customers reaches a certain threshold.
 Adjust the conditions in the script according to your preferences.

 ### Exit
 Press 'q' to exit the video feed window and close the script.